dfgordon/nvim-a2-pack/README.md

   - BASIC line number references, or Merlin label references, will show the docstring
 * Ctrl-`]` works on BASIC line number references as well as Merlin labels
 * Format Merlin columns with `gq`
-* Some features work best if the plugin can find the project root.
+* When editing Merlin sources, be aware of the workspace scanner
-  - The first choice of project root is to walk up the directory tree until we find `.git`
+  - Deep project roots can impact both performance and accuracy
-  - The second choice of project root is the current working directory
+  - Scanner passes over `build`, `node_modules`, and `target` directories
-  - Avoid a voluminous project root, or else workspace scans will be slow
+  - The project root is found by looking for `.git`.
+The current working directory is the fallback.

 ## Commands